icambron/printable_calendar/README.md

 Generate printable agendas from Google Calendars.

 I got sick of Google Calendar's terrible print dialog and decided to code around it.
-This command line utility will download a week, work week, or month of agenda items and render them in your default browser so you can print them easily.
+This command line utility will download a day, week, work week, or month of agenda items and render them in your default browser so you can print them easily.

 ![Screenshot](docs/screenshot.png)